 Hesiod, 8th century BC

 Allot is and has been said about the youth since the very beginnings, and today with our millennials, the story goes in the same one-dimensional manner.
 On that note I refer to the renowned speaker Simon Sinek as he has been known to describe our youth as superficial, unsatisfied, lazy, impatient, entitled and more.
-Although I do personally admire his motivational work, generally agree with principals and appreciate his intent, I do disagree specifically with the generalization of his claims on millennials.
+Although I do personally admire his motivational work, generally agree with principals and appreciate his intent, I do disagree specifically with this generalization of his claims on millennials specifically.